-Standard I. Teachers demonstrate mastery of and pedagogical expertise in the content they teach.
+Standard I. Teachers demonstrate mastery of and pedagogical expertise in their teaching content.

 Standard II.
 Teachers establish a safe, inclusive, and respectful learning environment for a diverse population of students.

 Standard III.
 Teachers plan and deliver effective instruction and create an environment that facilitates student learning.